jln06140/ANGULAR-Les_Experts/README.md

 ## Known issues

-Proccess to edit an existing 'affaire' :
+### Process to edit an existing 'affaire' :

 * Select an affaire from the 'Tableau de bord' page
 * Click on the 'Editer' button to display a form
 * Change the values
 * Click on 'Envoyer' to save the changes

-#### The 'Valider' button doesn't work
+##### The 'Valider' button doesn't work
-#### the 'Annuler' button just hides the form to display back the description of the 'affaire'
+##### the 'Annuler' button just hides the form to display back the description of the 'affaire'
-#### Hitting the 'Annuler' buton after sending the changes with the 'Envoyer' button doesn't cancel the changes.
+##### Hitting the 'Annuler' buton after sending the changes with the 'Envoyer' button doesn't cancel the changes.

+### Tables displayed dynamically

+The edition / delete of elements from a table isn't effective dynamically and require to refresh the page to be displayed

+### Messagerie

+Functionnality on the todo list.
+The goal is to keep track of interactions on police cases (creation, association, changes).

 ## Unit tests